-- Nondiscretionary bonuses and incentive payments (including commissions) may be used to satisfy up to 10% of the new salary level requirement.
+- Nondiscretionary bonuses and incentives payments (including commissions) may be used to satisfy up to 10% of the new salary level requirement.

-What does the new white collar exemption mean for employers?
+What does the new federal overtime rule mean for employers?

-If an employee is classified as salary exempt and making under $35,308 a year, employers would be required to re-classify that employee as non-exempt and compensate that employee at time-and-a-half overtime pay for any hours worked in excess of 40 hours a week.
-(Learn more about exemptions on the Fair Labor Standards Act Advisor website.)
+If you have an employee who is classified as salary exempt and making under $35,568 a year, you will be required to reclassify that employee as non-exempt and compensate that employee at time-and-a-half overtime pay for any hours worked in excess of 40 hours a week.

 “I would strongly encourage employers to begin analyzing their salary exempt workforce now in consideration of the new threshold,” advises HR Specialist Dianne Boasso.